raveltan/itp-git/README.md

 Introduction to programming 2020/2021, Github Exercise Repo

 ## How to use
 To submit please create pull request from your fork, please refer to INITIAL SETUP section for further instruction.

+On if your repo is not in sync with the main repo, please check UPDATING YOUR REPO (PUlLING NEW CHANGES).

 Each exercise will be provided on a folder and will require you to do the specified task, Please put your answer into the Answer folder inside the Exercise folder,